2021 Ligue de Football de Saint Pierre et Miquelon

-The 2021 Ligue de Football de Saint Pierre et Miquelon is the 36th season of top-division football in Saint Pierre and Miquelon.
+The 2021 Ligue de Football de Saint Pierre et Miquelon season was the 36th edition of top-division Ligue de Football de Saint Pierre et Miquelon football in Saint Pierre and Miquelon.
 Three clubs competed in the league: AS Saint Pierraise, A.S.
 Miquelonnaise and A.S.
 Ilienne Amateur.
 The 4-month season kicked off on 26 May with a match between ASSP and Asia.
 ASSP won 3–0.
 In the second match of the season ASM defeated ASSP 3–1.
-The final match of the season is scheduled for 18 September 2021.
+The final match of the season was on 18 September 2021.
 Miquelonnaise clinched the championship after a 5–0 victory over Saint Pierraise in Match 20.